How to Find Jobs Using Google

 Just typing “jobs” as your query in Google will give you nearly 3 billion results – a little time-consuming for you to check out each one, and not very practical or useful either.

-So, you need to do three things to help you find the job postings you want:
+You need to do four things to help you find the job postings you want:

 1. Know the job you want.